venkat0712/mental-fitness-tracker-AI-IBM/README.md

+#This project was made during my internship period for Edunet Foundation in association with IBM SkillsBuild and AICTE
 # Mental Health Fitness Tracker
 The Mental Health Fitness Tracker project focuses on analyzing and predicting mental fitness levels of individuals from various countries with different mental disorders.
 It utilizes regression techniques to provide insights into mental health and make predictions based on the available data.